zikula/zikula-docs/Users Manual/5_4_Calling_A_Module.rst

         }
     }

-This give information about your module and getMetaData returns an array giving the details.
+This gives information about your module and getMetaData returns an array giving the details.
 The name and version are especially important.
 The *display name* is what admins and users will see as the name of your module.
-The *descsription* explains the purpose of your module.
-The *version* is used by Zikula to determine an upgrade is needed.
-If the user installs a newer version of your module, Zikula will ask the admin of the site to upgrade the module and this will call the upgrade function in Installer.php.
-This allows you to change the data model of your module and provide an upgrade path for old users of your module.
-The *securityschema* explains the convention for allowing permission to your module.
+The *description* explains the purpose of your module.
+The *version* is used by Zikula to determine if an upgrade is needed.
+If the admin installs a newer version of your module, Zikula will notify the admin that an upgrade needs to take place and this will call the upgrade function in Installer.php.
+This allows the module developer to change the data model of a module and provide an upgrade path for old users of the module.
+The *securityschema* explains the convention for creating permission rules for your module.
 Your module is designed so that it follows this schema and can then interface with the permissions functions of Zikula.
 Finally the *core_min* and *core_max* indicate what versions of Zikula your module is designed to work with.
 (Don't worry if some of this does not make sense, we will explain it as we go along in the programming)

 4. We also need to add some code to the installer file to be able to install it in Zikula.
-When you try to install a module, Zikula expects to find an install() function inside your installer class.
-So lets the stub functions that are needed.
+When you try to install a module, Zikula expects to find an install() function inside Installer.php.
+So lets add the stub functions that are needed.
 We will fill them in later.
+Put this code in lib/StrainID2/Installer.php

 ::